-The most important benefit of cash credit is its flexibility of deposit and withdrawals.
-Due to this, a borrower can save a lot of interest cost by depositing the extra cash available with him.
-It also keeps the borrower motivated towards collection from debtors which will not only expedite the cash cycle but also bring a disciplinary effect on the debtors and borrower himself.
+The most important benefit of cash credit is its flexibility of deposits and withdrawals.
+Due to this, a borrower can save a lot of interest costs by depositing the extra cash available to him.
+It also keeps the borrower motivated towards collection from debtors, which will expedite the cash cycle and bring a disciplinary effect on the debtors and the borrower himself.

 Disadvantages of Cash Credit